MicrosoftDocs/mixed-reality/mixed-reality-docs/adding-custom-home-environments.md

 ## Trying a sample environment

 We've created a sample environment that shows off some of the creative possibilities of custom home environments.
 Follow these steps to try it out:
-1. [Download our sample Fantasy Island environment](http://download.microsoft.com/download/B/2/5/B25C1AEF-40CD-4B03-A596-4BCA3D33035A/Fantasy_Island.exe) (link points to self extracting executable).
+1. [Download our sample Fantasy Island environment](http://download.microsoft.com/download/B/2/5/B25C1AEF-40CD-4B03-A596-4BCA3D33035A/Fantasy_Island.exe) (link points to self-extracting executable).

    ![Fantasy Island sample environment](images/FantasyLand.jpg)<br>
    *Fantasy Island sample environment*<br>

+2. Run the Fantasy_Island.exe file you just downloaded.

+>[!NOTE]
+>When attempting to run a .exe file downloaded from the web (like this one), you may encounter a "Windows protected your PC" pop-up.
+To run the .exe from this pop-up, select **More info** and then **Run anyway**.

 2. Open **File Explorer** and navigate to the environments folder by pasting the following in the address bar: `%LOCALAPPDATA%\Packages\EnvironmentsApp_cw5n1h2txyewy\LocalState`.
 3. Copy the sample environment that you downloaded into this folder.